i2bc/SCAN_IDR/README.md

 - Output: File listing the uniprot ID and delimitations of the chains : `File_Listing_Uniprot_Inputs.txt`

-The uniprot and delimitations are automatically extracted from the `cif`file. <br>
+The uniprot and delimitations are automatically extracted from the `.cif` files. <br>
 In case the information is not found, the value is replaced by `???`.
 File can be edited and corrected manually following the format :